How Portfolio Construction Affects Momentum Funds

 Digging a little deeper into the results

 Let’s examine the returns (with some more advanced statistics) on two portfolios.
-First, we will examine the 50 stock, 1-month holding period portfolio, and compare this to a 100 stock, 6-month hold “low cost” momentum portfolio.
+First, we will examine the 50 stock, 3-month holding period portfolio (equal-weighted), and compare this to a 150 stock, 6-month hold “low cost” momentum portfolio (value-weighted).

 Here are the portfolios we examine:

-- 50 stocks, 1M hold, VW = Top 50 firms ranked on momentum, held in the portfolio for 1 month.
-Portfolio is value-weighted.
+- 50 stocks, 3M hold, EW = Top 50 firms ranked on momentum, held in the portfolio for 3 months.
+Portfolio is equal-weighted.

 - VW Universe = Returns to the universe of the top 1,000 firms on market capitalization (with 12-month momentum calculation).
 Portfolio is value-weighted.